Young Libyans find escape in Tripoli's art cinema

 This week's "Rebel Without a Cause", a 1955 film about a conflicted teenager who gets into trouble and is misunderstood by his parents, is especially poignant for the audience, whose ages range between 18 and 30 years old.

-In one corner of the basement, a couple that missed out on seats lean against the wall, his arms around her, behaviour unheard of in public places in the new Libya.
+In one corner of the basement, a couple that missed out on seats lean against the wall, his arms around her, behavior unheard of in public places in the new Libya.

 HOPE OF REVIVING LIBYAN FILM-MAKING

-Note: (This version of the story corrects the headline and text to clarify details on venue, organizers and publicity.)